 Implement the script in your html file

-If everything has been done correctly, load your page and you will see this lovely button appear on your site.
+If everything has been implemented correctly, load your page, and you will see this lovely button appear on your site.

 Want to extend your social systems with additional provider functionality?
 Check out this post on Twitter social login.